A Detailed Guide To Selling A Business By Yourself & Doing A Better Job Than A Business Broker Would

 Using a proper legal contract - the Purchase-Sale Agreement (PSA).

 This is for the owners of small businesses i.e. those with turnover below two million pounds and / or net profit of less than £250,000.
-There is no hard definition for what constitutes a "small business", but the smaller you are the less sense it makes to sell your business yourself and without a transfer agent or business broker.
-The further north of £2m your turnover, the more sense it makes to start looking for professional assistance.
-When you reach that stage this is how you go about finding the right broker.
-Alternatively, you could use our assistance.
+There is no hard definition for what constitutes a "small business", but the smaller you are the more sense it makes to sell your business yourself and without a transfer agent or business broker.

-1 b) What does a business broker actually do?
+1 (ii) What does a business broker actually do?

 Brokers who do take smaller businesses on tend to have two methods of charging - they either have a no-sale-no-fee arrangement or they charge a few hundred / a few thousand up-front followed by a "success fee" which is a percentage of the sale price.
 We discuss broker fees in more depth here with various examples.

-Brokers dealing with the £10m businesses would put hundreds of hours into preparing your business for sale, getting the right records together and creating a professional 200 page Information Memorandum (IM) before launching into the marketing phase.
+Brokers handling the sale of £5m (turnover) businesses put hundreds of hours into preparing each business for sale, getting the right records together and creating a professional Information Memorandum (IM) before launching into the marketing phase.
 Their marketing alone will cost them tens of thousands of pounds and take literally thousands of phone calls to carefully targeted prospective buyers.

-Brokers of small businesses, on the other hand, tend to do very little.
+Most brokers of small businesses, on the other hand, do very little.
 Here's a table showing what they claim to do vs what they actually do.

 What Brokers Claim To Do